OSA413/Sonic4_ModLoader/README.md

 Bugs reports and suggestions should be sent to GitHub's issues page of the Mod Loader: https://github.com/OSA413/Sonic4_ModLoader/issues

-For other types of discussions contact my on my [Twitter](https://twitter.com/OSA_413) or [Discussion page on GitHub](https://github.com/OSA413/Sonic4_ModLoader/discussions).
+For other types of discussions contact my on my [Twitter](https://twitter.com/OSA_413), [Discussion page on GitHub](https://github.com/OSA413/Sonic4_ModLoader/discussions), or [Join Sonic 4 Modding Discord server](https://discord.gg/WCp8BFyFxN).

 ## Useful documentation for modders
 * How to use AMBPatcher: `AMBPatcher.exe --help`